topquark22/morseR24/README.md

 The red LED will blink once for 1/10 second if the radio is operational.

 Fast blink: Radio is enabled but not connected properly.
-If you just want to control something with GPIO, you can operate in master mode without a radio.
-But in that case you must wire pin D4 to ground to disable the radio.

 Solid red can mean one of two things: